That’s the ‘sound it out’ version of ‘quinoa.’ Thank you, phonetics!

 We’ll be away this weekend, so I thought it was a good time to tackle my weekly new recipe.
 I saw this dish on Giada’s show as a side, but had some ideas to tweak it into a delish dinner.
 Plus, I’ve been wanting to see what quinoa is all about.
 John made me a tasty cocktail, and away I went.

 A quick Google search had informed me that quinoa is a whole grain that originated in Andean cultures thousands of years ago.
-It’s a great source of fiber, phosphorus, magnesium, and iron, and is popular for the increasingly common gluten-free diet.
+It’s a great source of fiber, phosphorus, magnesium, and iron, and is popular for the increasingly common gluten-free diet, and it’s super easy to prepare.
 I was interested in using it as a substitute for rice or cous cous.
 It kind of looked like cous cous before I cooked it.

 The recipe seemed pretty basic, other than the big (beautiful) pile of ingredients.
 Most of them went into a dressing for black beans, hominy, and quinoa.